overcache/NeoSolarized/README.md

 " Default value is "normal".
 Provide "high" and "low" options. let g:neosolarized_visibility = "normal"

-" If you wish to enable/disable Solarized from displaying bold, underlined or italicized " typefaces, simply assign 1 or 0 to the appropriate variable. let g:neosolarized_bold = 1 let g:neosolarized_underline = 1
+" If you wish to enable/disable NeoSolarized from displaying bold, underlined or italicized " typefaces, simply assign 1 or 0 to the appropriate variable. let g:neosolarized_bold = 1 let g:neosolarized_underline = 1